Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 05 Section 05 · The mechanism The mechanism.

 Below is the working spec.
 Each layer has three numbered moves.
-The moves are read in order, completed in writing, and signed before the next layer is diagnosed.
-The whole diagnostic completes in roughly twelve hours of operator time on a typical Shopify account, regardless of catalog size.
+The moves are assess in order, completed in writing, and signed before the next layer is audited.
+The whole marketing audit completes in roughly twelve hours of operator time on a typical Shopify account, regardless of catalog size.

 Inspect the hero SKU's PDP for the three buyer-state sentences: who the product is for, what failure mode the buyer escapes, what the post-purchase outcome is.
 If any are absent above the fold, offer clarity is the first hesitation layer.
 Most low-converting pages fail at this step because the operator never wrote the three sentences in the first place.